mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 In some starships (especially exploratory vessels, military ships, and privately-owned starships) staterooms can be double occupied.
-No stateroom can contain more than two persons however, as it would strain the ship’s life support equipment.
+No stateroom can contain more than two persons however, as it would strain the ship's life support equipment.
 The tonnage and cost of the staterooms includes the life support systems needed to keep the crew alive.